pankaj-pundir/metasploit_backdoors/README.md

-**Congrats !** guys now you are successfully able to gain the meterpreter session of victims computer. type help for more details about victims computer
+**Congrats !** guys now you are successfully able to gain the meterpreter session of victims computer.
+Type help for more details about victims computer

 ```